+- Date and time.

+- Serial number.

+- Author identity.

+- Type.

-- Date and time. - Serial number. - Author identity. - Type. - 5.4.2 Frequency of processing log Loggings are investigated on a random basis and as part of internal quality processes. - 5.4.3 Retention period for audit log The consolidated loggings are kept for a period of at least seven years. - 5.4.4 Protection of audit log Events which are included electronically and manually in audit log files are protected against unauthorised perusal, change, deletion or other undesirable changes by means of physical and logical access control resources. - 5.4.5 Audit log backup procedures A backup of the audit log files is created daily and stored on an external location - 5.4.6 Audit collection system (internal vs. external) All audit logs are saved internally on the systems.
+5.4.2 Frequency of processing log

+Loggings are investigated on a random basis and as part of internal quality processes.

+5.4.3 Retention period for audit log

+The consolidated loggings relating to life cycle management certificates are kept for a period of at least seven years and then deleted.
+The log files related to technical threats and risks are kept for 24 months and then deleted.

+5.4.4 Protection of audit log

+Events which are included electronically and manually in audit log files are protected against unauthorised perusal, change, deletion or other undesirable changes by means of physical and logical access control resources.

+5.4.5 Audit log backup procedures

+A backup of the audit log files is created daily and stored on an external location

+5.4.6 Audit collection system (internal vs. external)

+All audit logs are saved internally on the systems.
 In addition, logging is archived off-site.
-The most important log details are also archived each quarter at the CIBG. - 5.4.7 Notification to event-causing subject The UZI register carries out a more detailed investigation if the logging reveals malicious activities. - 5.4.8 Vulnerability assessments At least once a year the UZI register carries out a risk analysis, which includes a vulnerability analysis.
+The most important log details are also archived each quarter at the CIBG.

+5.4.7 Notification to event-causing subject

+The UZI register carries out a more detailed investigation if the logging reveals malicious activities.

+5.4.8 Vulnerability assessments

+At least once a year the UZI register carries out a risk analysis, which includes a vulnerability analysis.
 On the basis of the outcomes of these analyses the UZI register implements suitable measures as necessary.